Question:

 Methamphetamine, also known as crystal meth or “meth,” is a highly strong central nervous system stimulant.
 Physically, it has the appearance of white powder or chunky white crystals, hence it’s nickname “crystal meth.”

 Crystal meth is a popular recreational drug due to the extraordinary feelings of euphoria and energy experienced by those who consume it.
-These aspects also make the drug extremely addictive.
+After use, meth enters the bloodstream quickly, causing rapid effects on the brain and body, which contributes to its intense and addictive high.

 Here are some statistics surrounding crystal meth use in the United States: